Skip to content Skip to Programs Navigation

 “We sold our founding business in 2016, and I thought that might be a time to start a private equity division and recruit people with an exceptional work ethic and limited means,” he says.
 “Now my passion is mentoring and coaching.
 I like to stay engaged with college kids, helping them find jobs and giving them advice.
 It’s about providing social capital.”

-Griffin created ZoomUp to fund and grow business in the dirty-jobs category, and mentors young business people – his Zoomers – who want to own the companies.
+Griffin created ZoomUp Investments to fund and grow business in the dirty-jobs category, and mentors young business people – his Zoomers – who are the majority owners of the companies.

 Creating legacy businesses

-“I’m trying to find young people who want to grow well beyond their personal needs – the zoom in ZoomUp – and need capital, mentoring and a path,” says Griffin.
+“I’m trying to find young people who want to grow well beyond their personal needs and need capital, mentoring and a path,” says Griffin.
 “Generational wealth is what I’m preaching.”

 The original thought was to buy legacy-challenged family businesses.
-Griffin and Helms met with 40 owners to share their vision of purchasing their businesses when they were ready to retire and then place young entrepreneurs to lead them.
+Griffin and Austin Helms (BSBA ’16), an entrepreneur apprentice (EA), met with 40 owners to share their vision of purchasing their businesses when they were ready to retire and then place young entrepreneurs to lead them.

 “So many blue-collar businesses are owned by baby boomers, 10,000 of whom turn 65 every day, and many of these businesses close upon their retirement or death.
 We’re in danger of losing those businesses if they don’t find the next generation of leaders,” Griffin notes.
 “Chapel Hill does a great job teaching leadership.
 If I can talk young men and women into considering a leadership position in these fields, I know they’ll be successful.”

-But matching the owners’ timing with Zoomers’ readiness was difficult, so he pivoted from acquiring blue-collar businesses to helping young entrepreneurs start businesses in those industries.
+But matching the owners’ timing with Zoomers’ readiness was difficult, so he turned his focus to helping young entrepreneurs start businesses in those industries.

-Helms became the seventh Zoomer with the creation of Ease Plumbing with licensed partner Derek Thornburg.
+Helms became the seventh Zoomer with the creation of NuBlue Service Group with licensed partner Derek Thornburg.
 “With Derek’s experience and Austin’s passion, we started it,” Griffin notes.
 “Now Austin is learning the business from the bottom up.
 He’s turning wrenches during the day and figuring the business side at night.
 We achieved $45,000 revenue in the first month, hired a third plumber and bought his fourth truck.”

 Showing gratitude